Mr. Abu Bakar, 70 years old, was born in Bangladesh, and left his homeland 31 years ago to find work in Malaysia.

 “Never underestimate the value of labor.
 People like you have built a better future for your family with your own hands and deserve everyone’s respect,” another person emphasized.

-However, according to SCMP , a netizen criticized the janitor’s child, saying: “If I were a judge, doctor or engineer, I would have sent my father back to the countryside a long time ago.
-No parent should have to suffer so that their child can become famous.”
+However, according to SCMP , a netizen criticized the janitor’s child, saying: “If I were a judge, a doctor or an engineer, I would have sent my father back to the countryside a long time ago.
+No parent should have to suffer so that their child can become successful.”

-The image of a father wearing a black shirt and white scarf taking his son to the high school graduation exam is touching.
-His wife passed away a week ago, Mr. Dung suppressed his pain and took his son to the high school graduation exam.
+The image of a father wearing a black shirt and white scarf taking his son to the graduation exam is touching.
+His wife passed away a week ago, Mr. Dung suppressed his grief and took his son to the high school graduation exam.